slerman12/Help-me/3-Disproof.md

 ### Hardest worker?

 I did everything advised and required, amid hospitalizations and medical trauma.
-I exerted unthinkable discipline to stay functional during those times, including
+I exerted unthinkable discipline to stay functional during those times.

+Aside from fasting, I did all of the following things for at least a year consecutively without interuption, some of these things for many years.
+That might sound voluntary, or unreasonable.
+No, I had to both to do PhD work and recover from the Medical Center's severe damages.
+I'm a 5'5" nerdy guy who weighs 110lb and these kinds of disciplines aren't natural to me.
+Medical leaves aren't paid and I could've lost the subsidization for my student loans and, I believe, health insurance.
+Those disciplines are the only thing that made it possible to meet the requirements of the program, while literally mutilated, brain damaged, and burning alive.
+Those damages were induced by the University of Rochester Medical Center's malpractices, while they profited from that med center's research (where I also worked concurrently), big-pharma drug agreements, and coercive psychoactive-drug prescriptions/administrations on me.
+The University of Rochester is literally a monopoly, both financially as a Rochester-wide power-center and over the thinking, consciousness, and sometimes physiology of its students and workers, with no accountability.

 - Daily yoga, pranayama, and transcendental meditation
 - Daily jogs and calisthenics